MFT Degrees, Schools, and Careers in Michigan

 Career Opportunities for MFTs in Michigan

 As is the case in many states, it is likely that as the population increases, so too will the demand for licensed mental health professionals.
 Additionally, with more and more Americans gaining access to healthcare benefits, there will be an increasing need for individuals trained in psychotherapy.
-The Bureau of Labor Statistics estimates a 10-20% increase in the number of employment opportunities for MFTs over the next decade.
+The Bureau of Labor Statistics estimates a 14% increase in the number of employment opportunities for MFTs through 2030.
 This rate is much higher than is expected for other professions and indicates an excellent outlook for those seeking employment in this domain, particularly when seeking employment in rural communities or areas that are typically underserved.

-The mean national annual wage for an MFT is $53,520; however, this value can vary substantially depending on the position in question.
-MFTs in Michigan may make slightly less, on average, than the national average.
+The mean national annual wage for an MFT is $63,300; however, this value can vary substantially depending on the position in question.
+MFTs in Michigan make, on average, $48,410.
 However, these individuals have a wide range of options in terms of employment settings, as licensed providers can obtain positions within hospital settings, community mental health centers, private practice, university counseling centers, social advocacy organizations, governmental organizations, and settings that provide services to children and the elderly.
 The roles of MFTs within each of these settings would vary slightly, but all would offer a tremendous experience for those with a passion for mental health care to provide invaluable services to the public.
 Read up on MI MFT license requirements.

 Marriage and Family Therapists Salary in Michigan